amba-create/amba-create/README.md

 ## Projects using R
 - **Time Series Analysis** - Comparing maximum and minimum temperature trends using statistical forecasting methods and trend decomposition
 - **Stock Price Modelling** — Financial engineering application using Geometric Brownian Motion for equity price analysis
-- **Retail Transaction Analysis** — Data analytics project exploring purchasing patterns and customer segmentation
+- **Bayesian Regression Analysis** — Bayesian inference for investment decisions and regression modelling for salary prediction using R

 ## Projects using Python
 - **Portfolio Optimisation** – Constructing optimal investment portfolios using Modern Portfolio Theory and stress-testing with Monte Carlo simulation to quantify risk
 - **Credit Risk Scoring** - Building a machine learning classification model to predict loan defaults using logistic regression, random forest, and gradient boosting techniques

 ## Currently Working On
 **Flood Protection Gap Analysis** — Actuarial research comparing climate risk exposure in Bangladesh and Japan using Monte Carlo simulation (10,000 iterations) and tail risk analysis